freeCodeCamp/freeCodeCamp/guide/english/linux/administrative-linux-commands/index.md

 ---
-title: Some Administrative Linux Commands You Have To Know
+title: Administrative Linux Commands
 ---
-# Some Administrative Linux Commands
+## Administrative Linux Commands

 In this section we have some useful commands to you admin your Linux system.
 Initially, an advice: